roman-bachmann/ML-GroupProject2/README.md

 - PyTorch with CUDA enabled
 - PyTorch with CUDNN enabled

-## How to get the final submission
+## How to compute the final submission

 1. Download the **train\_neg\_full.txt**, **train\_pos\_full.txt** and **test\_data.txt** files from the *epfml17-text* Kaggle competition and place them in the **./twitter-datasets/** folder.
 1. From [Google Drive](https://drive.google.com/file/d/1AnQINAsJhQLWpovh6C5_ptT3RDhr5dkN/view?usp=sharing) (186MB), download the word2vec word vectors and place the unziped files **twitter\_word\_vectors.bin** and **twitter\_word\_vectors.bin.syn0.npy** inside the **./models/** folder.
 To check the *last modified date* on Google Drive, log in with your google account and at the top right open the "Details" menu in the "More actions" menu.